-Vacation leave may not be used for the purpose of advancing the date of resignation, retirement or other predetermined separation or termination of employment from County service.
-For example, an employee who submits a notice of resignation will not be allowed to use vacation days to cover the last days of employment instead of working.
-The date of separation from the County will be the last day actually worked and vacation days will be paid out to the employee rather than shown as taken as time off.
-For the purpose of this section, termination of employment is further defined to include any layoff, but shall not include any unpaid leave of absence.
+PTO or CAT Account hours may not be used for the purpose of advancing the date of resignation, retirement, termination, layoff, or other predetermined separation of employment.
+For example, an employee who submits a notice of resignation will not be allowed to use PTO to cover the last days of employment instead of working.
+The date of separation from the County will be the last day actually worked and PTO will be paid out to the employee rather than shown as time off.
+This shall not apply to any unpaid leave of absence.